Wrist

 • Intercarpal articulations (where the palm meets the wrist)

-• Wrist (may also be viewed as belonging to the forearm)
+• Wrist (sometimes viewed as belonging to the forearm)

-While hand and wrist injuries are very common, some athletes never seek treatment.
+While hand and wrist injuries are common, some people never seek treatment.
 Unfortunately, delaying the diagnosis and treatment may result in long-term problems or even a permanent disability.
-Here is a list of some of the most common injuries athletes experience.